OpenTrading/OTMql4AMQP/README.md

 off the queue.

 However, Mt4 does not have an eval command to handle arbitrary strings to be executed.
-So we wrote the `zOTLibProcessCmd` is the OTMql4Lib project (OTLibProcessCmd.mq4) that approximates what should be Eval in Mt4.
+So we wrote the `zOTLibProcessCmd` in the OTMql4Lib project (OTLibProcessCmd.mq4) that approximates what should be Eval in Mt4.

 Depending on how you push things onto the queue, you may want to take the result of `zOTLibProcessCmd` and distribute it via RabbitMQ.